semiismaili/sncr/README.md

     sncr -log -n <number> (outpots only the last <number> lines of the last logfile)

-    sncr -last (outputs when the last successfull sync happened)

-    sncr -help (outputs this usage screen)
+    sncr -last (outputs when the last successfull sync happened) ./sncr.sh -install (installs sncr by moving the sncr script to /usr/bin and deletes the sncr folder cloned from git) sncr -update (updates /usr/bin/sncr to the latest version from git) sncr -help (outputs this usage screen)